Buy - Sell Services

 Learn about the four main avenues to selling your car: Private party, Wholesale Dealer, Consignment and Public Auction.
 What are the advantages and disadvantages of each method?
 What is the right choice for your situation?

 Are you considering purchasing or selling a vintage corvette at a collector car auction?
-As a Judge and as an existing client of the large auction houses, I can help guide you through the corvette buying or selling process which is unique to auctions.
+Are you thinking about selling a car you own or inherited and someone you know suggested a consignment?
+As an existing client of the large auction houses, we can help guide you through the corvette buying or selling process which is unique to auctions.
 Learn the secrets that the auction houses and dealers don’t want you to know.

 Most, but not all, auctions houses serve a specific clientele.
 The larger the auction house, the more likely you will find a broad mix of vehicles at many price points, anywhere from $5K into the millions.
 Smaller houses generally have inventory under $200K.